aakashadesara/react-native-beginner-tutorial/README.md

 ></Button>
 ```

-We are making a "Button" that has the title "Read the article", and when you click on the button, it will call an anonymous function which uses the `Linking` library to open a url.
+we are making a "Button" that has the title "Read the article", and when you click on the button, it will call an anonymous function which uses the `Linking` library to open a url.

 Now we have a NewsItem component!

 ## 🥁 Using the NewsItem Component

-Now that we have the NewsItem functional component, we want to use it.
+⭐️ Now that we have the NewsItem functional component, we want to use it.
 In your `App.js` file, import the `NewsItem` class at the top by saying:

 ```javascript
 import { NewsItem } from "./NewsItem.js";